 Completion of Thesis or Project (See the Graduate Catalog: General information–Graduation policies and instructions; and University Graduate Studies Calendar)

 Thesis and project research, analysis and writing are closely guided by your advisor and the members of the advisory committee, primarily during the second half of your program.
 There are specific formats that you need to follow.
 Graduate studies has produced a document (see Appendix) which should be consulted before beginning to create your thesis.
 The Department of Mathematics Education requires students to use the APA 6th edition for the format of the body of their thesis (use graduate studies format for beginning pages – see Appendix).
 All students doing a thesis are required to submit their pdf document to the Electronic Thesis and Dissertation Website.
 Please refer to the Electronic Thesis and Dissertation Website here: http://etd.lib.byu.edu/ for information regarding guidelines for document submission.
 There are, however, important deadlines, forms, and associated rules for completion of various phases of the program, which can determine the timing of graduation (e.g., scheduling of thesis defense, submission of thesis, registration during the semester or term when the defense occurs, scheduling of graduation).
 It is important that you be aware of these dates and plan the final steps of your work accordingly.
-These deadlines are set by the Office of Graduate Studies and are non-negotiable.
-You are advised to consult the appropriate academic calendar at the beginning of the school year for information on deadlines critical to you.
+Some deadlines are set by the Office of Graduate Studies and are non-negotiable.
+The Department of Mathematics Education has a few other deadlines that must be adhered to.
 Consultation with the graduate secretary is always a wise decision when you reach this point.
 The department requests a bound copy of your thesis/project for their records and a copy for the committee chair.